autoreduction/queue-processor/Documentation/Technical Documentation.md

 * **ScriptFile** - Contains the binary text and filename of a reduction script.
 * **InstrumentVariable** - Stores variables for a single instrument with either a starting run number or an experiment reference number.
 Variables can either be standard or advanced, as indicated by the `is_advanced` boolean.
 * **RunVariable** - Stored variable for a specific run job, upon first reduction run version these will be populated by the matching instrument variables (based on either experiment reference number or run number, in that order), re-run jobs will use the values the user enters.
+These are associated with the scripts that were used for reduction runs - if a ReductionRun is re-run, it will look at its variables to find the script to use.

 #### utils.py